mkhosla11/stock-price-predictor/README.md

 # Stock Price Predictor

-A machine learning pipeline that predicts stock prices using historical data, interest rates, and news sentiment (done in a separate project).
+This Colab notebook predicts stock prices using historical data, interest rates, and news sentiment (done in a separate project).

 ## Features
 - **Regression modeling** using Python and SQL to forecast stock prices